Walter Benjamin Garland: Later life and death

-Following the end of the war, Garland and several other African-American veterans of the Spanish Civil War formed the United Negro Allied Veterans Association.
+Following the end of the war, Garland and several other African-American veterans of the Spanish Civil War formed the United Negro Allied Veterans Association (UNAVA).
+The UNAVA had more than 10,000 members at its peak.
+In 1946, the Veterans Administration refused accreditation to the newly-formed group.
+In September of that year, the UNAVA sent hundreds of protesters to Washington, D.C., where they demanded federal anti-lynching legislation, the end of the poll tax, and the removal of white supremacist Mississippi senator Theodore G. Bilbo.
+The UNAVA was also active in Chicago, where they protested the Airport Homes race riots and worked with congressman William L. Dawson on fair housing legislation.
+In 1947, The New York Times reported on a national convention of the UNAVA, at which 200 delegates voted to send a delegation to the nation's capital to demand an investigation into discriminatory practices of the VA in the South.
+That year the group was placed on a federal list of "subversive organizations," making its work harder, and by 1949 it had shut down.

 Garland continued to support communist causes in New York, and frequented the pro-communist Ben Davis Club in Harlem.
 He also organized efforts for the International Workers Order.
 In 1949 he traveled with Paul Robeson and acted as his bodyguard.
 Garland split with the CPUSA in 1952 (the party was hemorrhaging members at this time, falling from 80,000 in 1946 to 5,000 by 1954) and was expelled from the party that same year.
 The FBI continued to monitor Garland until his death in Columbus, Ohio on January 7, 1974.